xuliangcs/compnet/README.md

     - The recommended renaming format is: xxxx_yyyy.zzz
         - xxxx denotes the userID, representing a unique palm.
         - yyyy denotes the sampleID, representing an individual capture of that palm.
+        - IDs with fewer than four digits are zero-padded on the left.

 **Commands**

 ```shell